 - Topical or systemic medications, especially steroids

-- Sudden withdrawal of systemic medications or strong topical steroids
+- Sudden withdrawal of systemic medications or strong topical steroids used over a large area of the body

-- Overexposure to ultraviolet (UV) light
+- Overexposure to ultraviolet (UV) light without sunscreen

 - Exposure to certain chemicals